 An Easy Way To Turn It On/Off

-Starting with the remote power button, it is a very welcome addition to the podium direct drive wheelbase line.
-This is because the power button for the DD1 and the DD2 is located on the back of the wheelbase.
-Fanatec admits themselves that this can be a bit of a bother to press, never mind find, especially with some more advanced racing rig configurations.
+Starting with the remote power button, it is a very welcome addition to the Podium direct drive wheel base line.
+This is because the power button for the DD1 and the DD2 is located on the back of the wheel base.
+Even Fanatec admits that this can be a bit of a bother to press, never mind find, especially with some more advanced racing rig configurations.

-In a racing situation, and just for the sake of ease, having a remote power button is a very useful thing to have.
-It allows users to power up their device whenever they like from a comfortable position, and they no longer have to stretch over their sim racing rig just to turn their wheelbase on.
+In a racing situation, and just for the sake of ease, having a remote power button is very useful.
+It allows users to power up their device whenever they like from a comfortable position, and they no longer have to stretch over their sim racing rig just to turn their wheel base on.
 This leads us on to the kill switch function of the 2-in-1 component.

 A Nice Safety Feature

-The kill switch is a big red emergency stop button, which allows for the user to instantly cut the power to the wheelbase.
-For beginners, this might seem pointless, but advanced racers will know that this does indeed have a use.
+The kill switch is a big red emergency stop button, which allows you to instantly cut the power to the wheel base.
+For beginners, this might seem like a gimmick, but advanced racers will know that this does indeed have a use.
 With so much power, it is easy to get hurt when the wheel starts spinning against you.
 Plus, it is always handy to have an extra safety measure in place.

 3. Their Maximum Torque

-This brings us on to the main difference that more advanced sim racers might look at – the power difference.
-The DD1 offers players a peak torque of 20 Nm, with the power never dipping below 15 Nm.
-This is very impressive, both for a sim racing wheel in general and a direct drive wheel in particular.
+This brings us on to the main difference between the DD1 and the DD2 – the power difference.
+The DD1 offers players peak torque of 20 Nm, with the power never dipping below 15 Nm.
+This is very impressive, even in the realms of direct drive.
 This is more power than beginners need, and usually enough for more experienced racers as well.

 25% More Power

-However, if you want even more, then you might want to go for the DD2.
-It offers a peak torque of 25 Nm, with the power never going below 20 Nm.
+However, if you want even more, you might want to go for the DD2.
+It offers peak torque of 25 Nm, with the power never going below 20 Nm.
 This is towards the extreme end of the torque scale and is far more than a beginner would ever require.
-This high level of torque can be dangerous if you are not careful, and that is where the additional kill switch can be a very useful thing to have.
+This high level of torque can be dangerous if you’re not careful, and that is where the additional kill switch can be a very useful thing to have!

 4. The Price

-As always, the price should never be the sole driving force behind any of your sim racing purchasing decisions.
-This is because we believe you should always go for the highest quality component – be it a wheelbase, a set of pedals, or a monitor – that you can afford.
-With that being said, there is a substantial price difference between the DD1 and the DD2.
+As always, the price should never be the sole driving force behind any of your sim racing purchase decisions.
+This is because we believe you should always go for the highest quality component – be it a wheel base, a set of pedals, or a monitor – that you can afford.
+With that said, there is a substantial price difference between the DD1 and the DD2.

 The DD2 retails at around a few hundred dollars more than the DD1.
 Although not an obscene price difference, it can seem like a lot to pay for the subtle differences that we have discussed so far.
-However, if you are a serious sim racer then they may very well justify the price.
+However, if you are a serious sim racer, they may very well justify the higher price.

-The Fanatec Podium DD1 and DD2 are brilliant pieces of hardware, but neither is compatible with the PS4.
-This is not exclusive to Fanatec, as there are no real options for PS4 direct drive on the market.
-That is where the Podium F1 racing wheel comes in, as the very first direct drive racing wheel to be compatible with the PlayStation 4.
+The Fanatec Podium DD1 and DD2 are brilliant pieces of hardware, but neither is compatible with the PlayStation.
+This is not exclusive to Fanatec, as there are no real options for PlayStation direct drive on the market.
+That is where the Podium F1 racing wheel used to come in, as it was the very first direct drive racing wheel to be compatible with the PlayStation.

-So, when it comes to choosing between the Fanatec Podium DD1 and DD2, you might find it difficult to make a decision.
-There are not a whole lot of differences between the two in terms of physical construction, but the DD2 definitely looks a bit better with the carbon fiber panels.
-It is also a chunk more powerful, and so might suit more advanced racers well.
+There are not a whole lot of differences between the DD1 and DD2 in terms of physical construction, but the DD2 definitely looks a bit better with the carbon fiber panels.
+It is also a chunk more powerful, and so it might suit more advanced racers well.